30 roof types infographic

 16. Flat Roof

 Flat_RoofWhile they look flat from the outside, flat roofs are not exactly flat—they have a slight incline to prevent water from collecting on the top.
-The National Roofing Contractors Association defines a roof with a slope of 3-in-12 or less to be a “flat roof.”
+The National Roofing Contractors Association considers a roof with a slope of 3-in-12 or less a flat roof.

 Flat roofs are mainly used on commercial buildings due to their simplicity and practicality, although many contemporary homes now use flat roof styles.
-Some of the materials commonly used for flat roofing systems are modified bitumen, TPO, EPDM rubber, and spray polyurethane foam, depending on how the roof is going to be used.
+Depending on how the roof will be used, some materials commonly used for flat roofing systems are modified bitumen, TPO, EPDM rubber, and spray polyurethane foam.
 For example, commercial establishments that use their roofs for restaurants or additional tenant space may use materials more suited for foot traffic, such as EPDM.

 flat roof examples